Drive-KD: Multi-Teacher Distillation for VLMs in Autonomous Driving: Related Work

 \subsection{LLM / VLM in Autonomous Driving}

 The rapid progress of LLMs has accelerated the development of multimodal models \cite{zhao2023survey,zhang2024vision}.
 Building on this trend, VLMs have emerged and show strong general capabilities in complex scene description, visual question answering, and multi-step reasoning \cite{lu2025internvl,zhu2024llava,wang2024qwen2}, which naturally match the requirements of autonomous driving \cite{zhou2024vision,you2026v2x,guo2024vlm,li2025spacedrive}.
-Recent efforts explore VLM-based scene description and hierarchical planning, employ structured VQA for reasoning, and develop end-to-end driving systems with language-grounded low-level controls \cite{tian_drivevlm_2024,sima_drivelm_2025,shao_lmdrive_2024,xu_drivegpt4_2024,xu_drivegpt4-v2_nodate,hwang_emma_2025}.
-However, current VLMs still suffer from issues such as hallucination, unstable decision-making, and poor real-time performance \cite{zhang2024vision,guan2024hallusionbench,li2025benchmark,tang2026autodridm}.
+Recent efforts explore VLM-based scene description and hierarchical planning, employ structured VQA for reasoning, and develop end-to-end driving systems with language-grounded low-level controls \cite{tian_drivevlm_2024,sima_drivelm_2025,shao_lmdrive_2024,xu_drivegpt4_2024,xu2025drivegpt4,hwang_emma_2025}.
+However, current VLMs still suffer from issues such as hallucination, unstable decision-making, and poor real-time performance, which limit their effectiveness in higher-level language-guided driving systems \cite{guan2024hallusionbench,li2025benchmark,tang2026drivep2dprogressiveperceptiontodecisionbenchmark}.